-The court received a complaint alleging that a federal judge engaged in judicial misconduct.
+The court received a complaint alleging that several individuals engaged in judicial misconduct.

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") (Sept.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("Rules" or "RJCP") (Sept.
 17, 2015) allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts . . . ."
 RJCP 1.
 Under the Rules, the chief judge reviews complaints of judicial misconduct that are filed with the court and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
 The Rules also state that complaints against federal judges must be filed with the circuit clerk in the jurisdiction in which the subject judge holds office.
 RJCP 7(a).

-Here, the complaint is lodged against a judge of the United States District Court for the Southern District of Texas, not a judge who serves on the United States Court of Federal Claims.
-The Chief Judge concludes that the complaint is not appropriate for consideration by this court under the RJCP because the complaint has been filed in the wrong court.
-See RJCP 7(a)(1).
+Here, the complaint is lodged against judges of the United States Court of Appeals for the Sixth Circuit, none of whom are judges that serve in the United States Court of Federal Claims.
+The Chief Judge therefore concludes that the complaint is not appropriate for consideration by this court under the Judicial Conduct and Disability Act because the complaint has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore:

-IT IS ORDERED that the complaint is DISMISSED because the allegations are against an individual who serves in an unrelated court, RJCP 11(c)(1)(F); and
+IT IS ORDERED that the complaint is DISMISSED because the allegations are against an individual outside the jurisdiction of the United States Court of Federal Claims.
+See RJCP 11(c)(1)(F).

 IT IS FURTHER ORDERED that the complainant has the right to file a petition for review of this decision by the entire court.
 The deadline for filing such a petition is within forty-two (42) days after the date of the Chief Judge's order.
-RJCP 11(g)(3), 18(a), 18(b).
+See RJCP 11(g)(3), 18(a), 18(b).